 In their first year of life children with juvenile NCL develop completely normally.
 The first signs generally appear in the form of gradual loss of sight

-the age of six.
+beginning around the age of six.
 In one to three years this will lead to complete blindness.

-Due to the fact that depending on the type different genes are affected, not only one drug can be developed for all the forms of NCL.
+The one characteristic that all forms share is that they are currently incurable.
+Due to the fact that, depending on the type, different genes are affected, no single drug can be developed to tackle all the forms of NCL.
 The NCL foundation focusses on juvenile NCL.

 For further information please contact Dr. Herman van der Putten.